 - This delegate is authorized to both vote and speak at the AGM.

-- Voting delegates can move/second/vote on motions and cast ballots for elections.
+- Voting Delegates can move/second/vote on motions and cast ballots for elections.

 - Voting Delegates have speaking privileges and do not need a separate Proxy Speaker Form.